-The United States Court’s website is a one stop website to find the links to all the U.S. District Courts (Federal) websites, including to the appeals and bankruptcy courts.
+The United States Court’s website is a one-stop website to find the links to all the U.S. District Courts (Federal) websites, including the appeals and bankruptcy courts.

 The process of a civil lawsuit

-To simplify the civil process for non-lawyers, Idaho’s legal aid created a power point guide that I think did a great job of breaking down the process of a civil lawsuit.
-This process is similar in other states and districts, but remember every state has their own rules, so there may be some slight differences.
-Just be sure you are looking in the location and at the court where the case is being heard.
+To simplify the civil process for non-lawyers, Idaho’s legal aid created a PowerPoint guide that I think did a great job of breaking down the process of a civil lawsuit.
+This process is similar in other states and districts, but remember every state has its own rules, so there may be some slight differences.
+Just be sure you are looking at the location and at the court where the case is being heard.

 Wow, yes.
-There are lots of rules in the justice system, but don’t despair, get over whelmed, or frustrated, because in upcoming How to Legals I’ll show you, as a non lawyer, a quicker way to familiarize yourself with the legal process.
+There are lots of rules in the justice system but don’t despair, get overwhelmed, or frustrated, because in the upcoming How to Legals I’ll show you, as a nonlawyer, a quicker way to familiarize yourself with the legal process.

 On that note, this is a good place to take a music break.
 Stretch, move around, dance.
-For me it’s Alicia Keyes, “The Underdog.”
+Remember to pace yourself when you How to Legal.
+For me, my music pick is Alicia Keyes, “The Underdog.”
 What about for you?
-See Alicia Keyes official website.
+See Alicia Keyes’s official website.